gorda/istio.io/content/en/docs/tasks/traffic-management/ingress/ingress-certmgr/index.md

 HTTPS access still won't work as you don't have any TLS certificates.
 Let's fix that.

-## Getting a Let's Encrypt certificate issued using cert-manager
+## Getting a Let's Encrypt certificate issued using cert-manager{#getting-a-let's-encrypt-certificate-issued-using-cert-manager}

 At this point your Istio installation should have cert-manager up and running with two `ClusterIssuer` resources configured (for production and staging ACME-endpoints provided by [Let's Encrypt](https://letsencrypt.org/)).
 You will be using staging endpoint for this example (feel free to try swapping `letsencrypt-staging` for `letsencrypt` to get a browser-trusted certificate issued).